shivkumar98/OCP-Java-Examples/src/review_questions/chapter_5/attempt_4/README.md

 ❓Which of the following are true (Choose all that apply)
 * A. All keys must be in the same resource bundle file to be used
 * B. All resource bundles are defined as Java classes can be expressed using the property file format instead
-* C. All resource bundles defined as porperty files can be expressed using the Java class list bundle format instead
+* C. All resource bundles defined as prpperty files can be expressed using the Java class list bundle format instead
 * D. Changing the default locale lasts for only a single run of the program
 * E. It is forbidden to have both Props_en.java and Props_en.properties in the class-path of an application ❓

 ### My answer:
+* B - false
+* C - true
+* D - false
+* E - false
+* A - true
+* **A,C**❌❌❌❌
+* **CORRECT ANSWER: C,D**
+* You can have multiple resource bundle files
+* Changing default locale only lasts for one run because locale is only changed in memory
 <hr>

 ## Question 4: